hafiz-muhammad/configs/linux/README.md

 <br>

 ## Essential Security Utilities
-- [UFW](https://src.fedoraproject.org/rpms/ufw) - Ufw stands for Uncomplicated Firewall, and is program for managing a netfilter firewall.
-It provides a command line interface and aims to be uncomplicated and easy to use.
 - [ClamAV](https://github.com/Cisco-Talos/clamav) - ClamAV® is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.
 - [chkrootkit](http://www.chkrootkit.org/) - chkrootkit is a tool to locally check for signs of a rootkit.
 - [Lynis](https://github.com/CISOfy/lynis) - Lynis - Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system